 Given below are the limitations mentioned:

 - Currently supports MySQL-5.6.10 so if you need new features or you have an older version of MySQL then you can’t.
 In the future, Amazon will bring new features of MySQL for Aurora but you have to wait.

 - If you want to use MyISAM tables you can’t because Aurora only supports InnoDB currently.

 - You don’t have an option to use smaller RDS than r3.large with Aurora.

 Conclusion – AWS Aurora

 This is a guide to AWS Aurora.
-Here we discuss What is AWS Aurora and how it Works along with Limitations as well as the Advantages.
+Here we discuss what is AWS aurora and how it works along with its limitations as well as advantages.
 You can also go through our other suggested articles to learn more –